IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Invoking OpenWhisk Triggers from NodeRED

-Drag the OpenWhisk `trigger` node onto the flow panel.
+Drag the OpenWhisk `Trigger` node onto the flow panel.

-The `trigger` node has a single input port which receives messages that fires the trigger and (optionally) passes in parameters for the invocation.
+The `Trigger` node has a single input port which receives messages that fires the trigger and (optionally) passes in parameters for the invocation.

 Now, double-click the node icon to open the editor panel.
 This editor panel allows us to define the `name` and `namespace` for the trigger to fire when messages are received on the flow.
 These parameters can be overridden at runtime by passing parameters in as properties on the message object.